eholzbe/1D-transport-visualization/paper.md

-# Visualization of Solute Transport in 1D Free and Porous Media Flow
+# Visualization and Parameter Estimation of Transport in Plug Flow

 Ekkehard Holzbecher